vtempest/grab-api.js/docs-config/docs/lib/globals.md

 13. **Modular Design**: Single, flexible function that can be called from any part of your application.
 14. **Framework Agnostic**: Alternatives like TanStack work only in component initialization and depend on React & others.
 15. **Globals**: Adds to window in browser or global in Node.js so you only import once: `grab()`, `log()`, `grab.log`, `grab.mock`, `grab.default`
+16. **TypeScript Tooltips**: Developers can hover over option names and autocomplete TypeScript.
+Add to top of file: `import 'grab-api.js/globals'`

 ### Parameters